hiero-ledger/hiero-sdk-tck/test-specifications/token-service/tokenBurnTransaction.md

 ### Additional Notes

 The tests contained in this specification will assume that a valid fungible token and a valid non-fungible token have already successfully created.
-The fungible token will have an initial supply of 9,223,372,036,854,775,807 (int64 max) and the non-fungible token will have three minted. <CREATED_FUNGIBLE_TOKEN_ID> will denote the ID of the created fungible token, and <CREATED_FUNGIBLE_TOKEN_SUPPLY_KEY> will denote the supply key of the created fungible token as a DER-encoded hex string. <CREATED_NON_FUNGIBLE_TOKEN_ID> will denote the ID of the created non-fungible token, and <CREATED_NON_FUNGIBLE_TOKEN_SUPPLY_KEY> will denote the supply key of the created non-fungible token as a DER-encoded hex string. <NFT_SERIAL_1>, <NFT_SERIAL_2>, and <NFT_SERIAL_3> will denote the serial numbers of the three minted NFTs.
+The fungible token will have an initial supply of 9,223,372,036,854,775,807 (int64 max) and the non-fungible token will have three minted. <CREATED_FUNGIBLE_TOKEN_ID> will denote the ID of the created fungible token, <CREATED_FUNGIBLE_TOKEN_SUPPLY_KEY> will denote the supply key of the created fungible token as a DER-encoded hex string, and <CREATED_FUNGIBLE_TOKEN_ADMIN_KEY> will denote the admin key of the created fungible token as a DER-encoded hex string. <CREATED_NON_FUNGIBLE_TOKEN_ID> will denote the ID of the created non-fungible token, <CREATED_NON_FUNGIBLE_TOKEN_SUPPLY_KEY> will denote the supply key of the created non-fungible token as a DER-encoded hex string, and <CREATED_NON_FUNGIBLE_TOKEN_ADMIN_KEY> will denote the admin key of the created non-fungible token as a DER-encoded hex string. <NFT_SERIAL_1>, <NFT_SERIAL_2>, and <NFT_SERIAL_3> will denote the serial numbers of the three minted NFTs.

 ## Property Tests